Lewis Moody: Personal life

 Moody married Annie (an interior designer) in June 2006.
-The couple live in Bradford On Avon in Wiltshire and have a property development company.
+The couple live in Bradford-on-Avon.
 They have two children.

 He enjoys extreme sports—although he suffers from vertigo—and his current hobbies include wakeboarding, travelling and golf.

 Moody is a patron and supporter of a number of charities including The Social Entrepreneurs Project, HOPEHIV, Rainbow Trust children's charity and Our Lady's Children's Hospital.
 In August 2012 Moody highlighted his battle with ulcerative colitis and the impact this had on his training.

-In May 2014, Lewis and his wife Annie set up The Lewis Moody Foundation, inspired by Joss Rowley-Stark, to fund ground breaking research to improve the diagnosis and treatment of brain tumours and gives families a day out of the ordinary to lift spirits and create special memories.
+In May 2014, Lewis and his wife Annie set up The Lewis Moody Foundation, inspired by Joss Rowley-Stark, to fund groundbreaking research to improve the diagnosis and treatment of brain tumours and give families a day out of the ordinary to lift spirits and create special memories.

 In August 2014, Moody was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+In October 2025, Moody revealed that he had been diagnosed with motor neurone disease (MND).